Shaping Cold Atom Clouds with a Vortex Beam

 with $r=\left|\vec{r}\right|=\sqrt{\rho^2+z^2}$ and the Fresnel approximation being used in the limit $\rho\ll z$, at which the wavefronts become parabolic.
 The overall intensity of the vortex beam is then simply obtained by adding the absolute values squared of the electric field components

 with normalization to the total beam power $P$

-Next, we present an analytic description of vortex beams with a polarization singularity, for which two different approaches can be followed.
-A first and simpler method consists in solving the Helmholtz equation in the paraxial wave approximation using cylindrical coordinates.
-Assuming a spatially varying polarization, the Vector-Laguerre-Gauss-Modes VLG$_p^m$ are obtained, with the $p=0$ solutions featuring a point of zero intensity at the center of the beam due to a polarization singularity.
-However, these solutions are only valid in the far-field and even there provide only a qualitative description of experimentally generated vortex beams \cite{Beijersbergen}.
+Next, we present an analytic description of vortex beams with a polarization singularity.
+As mentioned in Sec. \ref{subsection:vortex_beams}, the intensity profile of our experimentally generated beam only resembles that of a LG$_{01}$ mode, even in the far-field.
 In the near-field, diffraction effects become visible and an accurate representation can be obtained making use of the Collins-Huygens-Integral \cite{Collins}, which is equivalent to the paraxial Fresnel integral using the ray transfer matrix (also know as ABCD matrix) formalism.
 Again assuming that the beam propagates along the z-axis, the final electric field distribution at a position $z$ can be calculated for any known initial field at position $z'$ as a function of the ABCD matrix coefficients describing the propagation from $z'$ to $z$.
 In cylindrical coordinates,

 where the propagation matrix for free space evolution is